Falkland Islands Museum & National Trust

 All M&NT staff are based at the Historic Dockyard Museum, although our work can take us out to Camp and, in some cases, much further afield.
 The team is currently made up of five full-time employees, although it must be said that we could not manage without our part-time staff and our summer helpers.

-Alison joined the staff of the Museum in May this year, having spent many years working as a secretary/PA in offices around Stanley and is really enjoying the switch to the Museum.
+Alison joined the staff of the Museum in May 2016, having spent many years working as a secretary/PA in offices around Stanley and is really enjoying the switch to the Museum.

 She studied Archaeology and History at Bangor University where she met John who later persuaded her to leave her job at Exeter Maritime Museum and come to the Falklands for a year or so.
 30 + years later she is still here and very happy and they now have two grown up sons.